 You can get to know the Wharton community through networking and reading.
 Wharton has a specific culture, and learning more about it will pay off in your application.
 Resources on the Wharton website, such as Wharton Stories, are a great place to start.
 Sample Wharton essays from successful SBC admits are also highly instructive to applicants.

 Essay 1: How do you plan to use the Wharton MBA program to help you achieve your future professional goals?
 You might consider your past experience, short and long-term goals, and resources available at Wharton.
 (500 words)

 Jordan Mock, WG’16, wrote a blog post with three excellent tips for this essay, saying, “Wharton is unique and your essay should reflect that.”

 Focus on the question of how a Wharton MBA will help you “connect the three career dots” that Jordan discusses.
 Also, consider your past experiences.
 Think about the critical moments of your professional life that led to your goals.
 Focus on telling the story of those decision points.
 Remember, anything unique in your background is always worth describing.

-Finally, one of our best Wharton MBA essay tips is that understanding exactly how you fit in will help you describe what Wharton will do for you.
+Finally, one of our best Wharton MBA essay tips is to include exactly how you fit with the program and describe what Wharton will do for you.
 That will also help you navigate interactions with the Wharton admissions committee.
 Consider including specific information from your Wharton research in this essay.